What to Do if Your Teen is Violent

 - If there are guns in your home, remove them until you feel safe around your teen at all times.

-The moment your teen starts any of these behaviors say you are separating and immediately leave the room.
-If the violence escalates or continues, calling 911 is a way to get immediate help.
-Follow this plan every time your teen becomes violent.
-Most parents state that this response was the most helpful in prompting their teen to stop the violence.
+Follow this plan every time your teen becomes verbally abusive or violent.
+Most parents state that this response was the most helpful in prompting their teen to stop the abuse and violence.